What are Advanced Diseases in Healthcare?

 What are Advanced Diseases in Healthcare

 In healthcare, the term “advanced disease” often raises concerns among patients and their families.
-These diseases have progressed to a critical stage where they severely impact health and quality of life.
-Understanding advanced diseases is crucial for managing care and making informed decisions.
+These diseases have progressed to an important stage where they severely impact health and quality of life.
+Understanding advanced diseases is important for managing care and making informed decisions.

 Definitions and Examples